Veterinary Waste Guide 2024

 Veterinary clinics typically have designated collection bins for these drugs, allowing for proper disposal by licensed waste management companies.

-By following these responsible practices, we can safeguard pets, staff, and the environment from the potential dangers of expired veterinary medications.
+By following these responsible practices, we can safeguard pets, staff, and the environment from the potential dangers of expired veterinary medical waste.

 Chemotherapy waste